-This is a 2.3-mile segment of critically eroded beach on the merged segment of Knight Island and Bocilla Island that includes the former Bocilla Pass, and the project history for this segment of shoreline is described in Table 9.
+This is a 2.3-mile segment of critically eroded beach on the merged segment of Knight Island and Bocilla Island that includes the former Bocilla Pass.
+The project history for this segment of shoreline is described in Table 9.
 In 1995, the Charlotte County Beach Restoration Project was completed along the northern Gulf shoreline of Knight Island (R27.5-R30) by Charlotte County.
-Dredged material from the interim navigation channel at Stump Pass was placed below the mean high water contour along the southern portion of the beach restoration project area in 1998 and 2001.
+Dredged material from the interim navigation channel at Stump Pass was placed below the mean high-water contour along the southern portion of the beach restoration project area in 1998 and 2001.

-Dredging during the Stump Pass realignment in 2003 and maintenance dredging of the channel in 2006 resulted in placement sand in this critically eroded area with dunes vegetation as well.
-A subsequent inlet maintenance project was conducted in 2011, which included the excavation of a total of 373,720 cy of sand with placement of 217,470 cy along Knight Island and Don Pedro Island at R22 area and between R31.5 and R39.
-An additional three placement events took place just south of the inlet, with placement of 12,590 cy on the Shorebird Fill Area along the shoreline of Knight Island between R24 and R26, this placement was along a 0.25 mile segment of shoreline that included dune vegetation as mitigation for shorebird habitat losses resulting from the severing of the spit (2003) at the south end of Manasota Key.
-There was also placement in February 2011 of 47,690 cy along the inlet shoreline of Palm Island Fill Area from R22 to the north 1,300 ft, and finally again in April 2011, there was an additional placement of 28,330 cy at the same area between 500 ft to 1,300 ft north of R22.
+Dredging during the Stump Pass realignment in 2003 and maintenance dredging of the channel in 2006 resulted in the placement of sand in this critically eroded area, along with vegetated dunes.
+A subsequent inlet maintenance project was conducted in 2011, which included the excavation of a total of 373,720 cy of sand, with placement of 217,470 cy along Knight Island and Don Pedro Island at the R22 area and between R31.5 and R39.
+An additional three placement events took place just south of the inlet, with placement of 12,590 cy on the Shorebird Fill Area along the shoreline of Knight Island between R24 and R26.
+This placement was along a 0.25-mile segment of shoreline that included dune vegetation as mitigation for shorebird habitat losses resulting from the severing of the spit (2003) at the south end of Manasota Key.
+There was also placement in February 2011 of 47,690 cy along the inlet shoreline of Palm Island Fill Area from R22 to the north 1,300 ft.
+Finally, in April 2011, there was an additional placement of 28,330 cy at the same area between 500 ft to 1,300 ft north of R22.
 Future maintenance dredging of Stump Pass calls for placement of dredged material along adjacent shorelines to the north and south.
 The Knight and Don Pedro Island fill area includes a variable berm width at +3.9 ft (NAVD) crest elevation with a downward slope of 1/100 to the seaward edge of the berm, which slopes to the toe of fill at 1/15 slope.
 The Stump Pass - Inlet Management Plan was finalized by the Department in June 2016.
-The inlet bypassing and nourishment project was completed in June 2017 with sand placement from Stump Pass in the amount of 88,100 cy on the Palm Island inlet shoreline near R22.
-A minor modification was processed to add the Manasota Key Beach Project borrow areas, corridors, and beach fill template design criteria for consistency noting the County intends to construct the projects concurrently under one mobilization.
-The next nourishment project for the Knight and Don Pedro Island fill is expected to be completed in June 2020.
+The inlet bypassing and nourishment project was completed in June 2017, with sand placement from Stump Pass of 88,100 cy onto the Palm Island inlet shoreline near R22.
+A minor modification was processed to add the Manasota Key Beach Project borrow areas, corridors, and beach fill template design criteria for consistency, noting the County intends to construct the projects concurrently under one mobilization.
+The next nourishment project for the Knight and Don Pedro Island fill was completed in June 2020 with placement of 340,980 cy between R32 to R40.

 Date Completed Volume (cy) Sand Source Project Location (by R monument) Length (mi.)
-January 1995 255,000 Southern lobe of the Stump Pass ebb tidal shoal R27.5-R30 0.6 1998 89,000 Dredging of the Stump Pass interim navigation channel through the natural ebb channel R29-R39 1.8 June 2003 628,000 Stump Pass realignment R29-R40 2.0 June 2006 298,200 Stump Pass R29-R40 2.0 May 2011 217,470 Stump Pass R22 to the north 1,300 ft. area and R31.5 to R39 1.8 June 2017 88,100 Stump Pass R22 to the north 1,300 ft. area 0.2 June 2020 313,000 Offshore R29-R40 2.0
+January 1995 255,000 Southern lobe of the Stump Pass ebb tidal shoal R27.5-R30 0.6 1998 89,000 Dredging of the Stump Pass interim navigation channel through the natural ebb channel R29-R39 1.8 June 2003 628,000 Stump Pass realignment R29-R40 2.0 June 2006 298,200 Stump Pass R29-R40 2.0 May 2011 217,470 Stump Pass R22 to the north 1,300 ft. area and R31.5 to R39 1.8

 Table 9.
-Charlotte County (Knight Island/ Don Pedro Island) Beach Nourishment Project history.
+Charlotte Co unty (Knight Island/Don Pedr o Island) H Beach Nourishment Project history.